-Anti-Doping Scientists group 'shocked' at Russia revelations
+Anti-Doping scientists group 'shocked' at Russia revelations

 BRUSSELS The World Association of Anti-Doping Scientists said it was shocked at revelations of collusion by Russian officials to cover up athletes' drug test results and destroy samples, saying it would cooperate fully with investigators.

-The organisation, which represents scientists of all laboratories accredited by the World Anti-Doping Agency (WADA), added it would do everything to safeguard the fight against performance-enhancing drugs in sport.
+The organization, which represents scientists of all laboratories accredited by the World Anti-Doping Agency (WADA), added it would do everything to safeguard the fight against performance-enhancing drugs in sport.

 "WAADS is shocked by the data presented in the report and the accusations towards several parties involved, including one of its former members," WAADS President Peter Van Eenoo said in a written statement on Friday.